 Another important task for the forecasting field is that of the analysis of indicators, i.e., individuating explanatory, causative factors from which it is possible to draw conclusions on the direction or values of the focal signal.
 In simpler words, this would mean finding data which is external to our current data, hence; exogenous, and use it to see if it can help the forecast accuracy.
 This is something that human beings do often on their own at a subconscious level.
 Going back to the sales example, we already know that if we run an umbrella shop, we’re going to sell more products when it rains.
 However in the field of data science, indicator analysis and multivariate time series forecasting is often times neglected.

 This talk will bring together all these topics and help the listeners understand what forecasting is, the most famous methods used for it and in the end it will demonstrate how Long Short Term Memory (LSTM) Neural Networks are able to learn non-linear relationships in time series with augmented exogenous indicators and improve forecasts.
-It is a research-oriented talk with a concrete and quite practical application.
+The research project itself was performed under the supervision of Prof. Marco Cristani and it will be presented here in a concrete and practical application.